Mikejo5000/vsts-docs-pr/docs/boards/boards/kanban-overview.md

 ::: moniker-end

 ## Try this next

-create-organization-msa-or-work-student.md
-Take these tools for a test run by [signing up for a free VSTS organization](../../organizations/accounts/create-organization-msa-or-work-student.md).
+Take these tools for a test run by [signing up for free](../get-started/index.md).
 From there, you're ready to add items to your Kanban board and customize it.

 > [!div class="nextstepaction"]
 > [Kanban quickstart](kanban-quickstart.md)